Creating new servers

 Connecting to the server console

-While viewing information regarding your server, you may get its public IP address (e.g., from the Addresses tab) and connect to it remotely via SSH.
-Alternatively, you may launch a web console and log in; click on the three-dot icon on the right of the server header, and from the pop-up menu that appears select Remote Console.
+While viewing information regarding your server, you may get its IPv6 or public IPv4 address (e.g., from the Addresses tab), and connect to it remotely via SSH.
+Alternatively, you may launch a web console and log in.
+Click on the three-dot icon on the right of the server header, and from the pop-up menu that appears, select Remote Console.

 A new window pops up, and that’s your web console to your Cleura Cloud server.
 Please note that this window cannot be resized but can be opened in a new browser window or tab.